Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 When mapping an item, static columns will not have a blue + sign in the empty field:

 As part of our cross-board automations, we have a few recipes that involve matching the same data between items on two different boards in order to connect them.
-To locate these recipes, simply type "match" into the search bar in the automations center as below!
+To locate these recipes, simply type "match" into the search bar in the automations center!

 Now, if an assignee on the current board changes to the same assignee that is already located on the High Level Projects board, the two items will be connected right away in the selected Connect Boards Column!